margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * "What a Wonderful World" --- **interested in writing and composing a song called 'A New Day' inspired by this**

 * "Love Story" --- **interested in writing and composing a song on the Symmetry in relationships and lessons learned inspired by T. Swift**
+* "He" - Tammy Wynette, interested in these lyrics

 * "Jailhouse Rock" --- **interested in female version of this song**
 * "Folsom Prison Blues" --- **interested in female version of this song**